Jamides virgulatus: Original description

+S.E.
+Borneo, near Banjarmasin (Wahnes).
+Type Mus.
+Staud.

+Although this species is much like philatus on the upperside, it is totally different on the underside.
+It appears to be distinct, and I hope can be recognized from the description given above.

 Taxonomy

 Seki et al. (1991), considered Jamides cunilda synonymous with J. virgulatus and this was followed by Eliot (1992).
 However, Hirowatari (1986) and (1992) retains J. cunilda for the taxa from Burma to Java and uses J. virgulatus in a strict sense for taxa from Borneo and Palawan.